ullibniss/INNO-DevOps-and-Security/D&S_2nd_lab_Fedorov_Alexey.md

 ![image](https://github.com/user-attachments/assets/abf91be4-a609-4661-822c-200a2ab65182)

-This indicates that system works correctly.
-I explain:
+This indicates that the system works correctly.
+Let me explain:

-- If one of milk, syrup or drink didn't worked,  we would not have all the parts of message.
+- If any of the milk, syrup, or drink didn't work, we would not have all the parts of the message.
-- if one of master lb, sidecar lb or coffee didn't worked, we wound not have any answer.
+- If any of the master LB, sidecar LB, or coffee didn't work, we would not have any response.

-We can also see result in web browser:
+We can also see the result in the web browser:

 ![image](https://github.com/user-attachments/assets/6f7ec376-dabd-4fa6-aaa8-5478cae9c267)

+### What could be done better:

+1) I could use a `docker registry` instead of building images on the servers.
+2) I could use `Vault` to store sensitive data and load server credentials from there via the `ansible hvac` module.
+3) I could use a real NAT server with a public IP instead of using the coffee-server.

 # Task 5 - Play with SCM cases

-While I completing previous tasks, I implemented one more role.
+While completing the previous tasks, I implemented one more role.
 I decided to show it in task 5.

-This role is for advanced provision of servers.
-It will make 3 things:
+This role is for advanced server provisioning.
+It will perform 3 actions:

-1) Configure `/hosts` file.
-Set aliases for local network.
+1) Configure the `/hosts` file and set aliases for the local network.
-2) Configure `ssh`.
-Deploy keys and make some secury options.
+2) Configure `ssh` by deploying keys and applying some security options.
-3) Install needed packages.
-In this current example install docker packages.
+3) Install the necessary packages.
+In this example, it installs the Docker packages.

-Every responsibility is one task.
+Each responsibility is handled by a separate task.

 - `manage_network.yml`

 ![image](https://github.com/user-attachments/assets/b484c71f-18cb-43da-8cce-cd7490b0a648)

-Is renders the following file to `/etc/hosts`:
+It renders the following file to `/etc/hosts`:

 ![image](https://github.com/user-attachments/assets/30043b7c-b835-4cd8-8f08-868e33ae79bb)